Who We Are

 The Mel King Institute is a collaborative enterprise that leverages the resources of many institutions including MACDC, LISC, MassHousing, NeighborWorks America, Massachusetts Housing Partnership, Community Economic Development Assistance Corporation, Department of Housing and Community Development and several CDCs.
 Partnering with public agencies, nonprofits, universities, private consultants and experts will allow us to avoid duplication within the sector and provide higher quality training at a lower cost.

 Director of the Mel King Institute

-Shirronda Almeida is the Director of Membership Initiatives for MACDC, assisting CDCs in improving their capacity as community resources and serving on MACDC’s management team.
+Shirronda Almeida is the Director of the Mel King Institute and she serves on MACDC’s management team.
 She manages the Mel King Institute (a joint program of MACDC and LISC) and the Community Development Mentoring Program in partnership with the Alliance – Advancing Community Development by Confronting Racism.
 Shirronda has worked on various local and statewide youth development, organizing, prevention and public art programs.
 She holds a Master's degree in Education from Harvard Graduate School of Education where she focused on adolescent Risk and Prevention and social change.
 She received her B.A. from Simmons College in International Relations.
 Shirronda also enjoys traveling, dancing, practicing yoga and reading.

 Manager, Public Housing Training Program